Burning Bridges (Naked Eyes album)

-Burning Bridges is the debut studio album by English new wave band Naked Eyes, released on 16 March 1983 by EMI and EMI America Records.
+Burning Bridges is the debut studio album by the English new wave duo Naked Eyes, released on 16 March 1983 by EMI and EMI America Records.
 The album was released in the United States and Canada as Naked Eyes with two tracks demoted to B-sides.
-The track "Always Something There to Remind Me" was released as a single and reached No. 59 on the UK Singles Chart and US #8 in July 1983 before "Promises, Promises" reached US #11 and "When The Lights Go Out" US #37.
+The track "Always Something There to Remind Me" was released as a single and reached No. 59 on the UK singles chart and US No. 8 in July 1983 before "Promises, Promises" reached US No. 11 and "When the Lights Go Out" US No. 37.
 The album was released for the first time on CD in 2012 by Cherry Red Records.

 Track listing

 US release

 The North American release of Burning Bridges was issued in April 1983, retitled as Naked Eyes and released with an alternate cover.

 The two deleted songs, "The Time Is Now" and "A Very Hard Act to Follow" were issued in the US as the B-sides of "Always Something There to Remind Me" and "Promises, Promises."
+The single, "Sweet Poison" was absent from the album and later issued as a single, then paired as a B-side for "Voices in My Head", both on vinyl, 7".
+Also, "Pit Stop" was released as a B-side for "Always Something There to Remind Me" on vinyl, 12", maxi single, in late 1982.